usdoj/foia.gov/www.foia.gov/README.md

 to make all links relative, and to proxy backend requests through the `foia-proxy.php` script, which points at the original site.

+The main pages have been migrated to [Jekyll](https://jekyllrb.com/) so that we can develop the look and feel of the Portal in tandem with the entire site.

 ## Authentication